-In addition you are using your hands and your arms constantly so that means that upper body strength will build with every project.
+In addition you are using your hands and your arms constantly, so you might just be handling a screwdriver or cordless drill, but your upper body strength will build with every project.

 It’s also a step above a lot of exercises such as jogging and swimming because it is a goal-oriented activity.